Flue gas emissions from energy production constitute our most significant environmental impact.

 We monitor the emissions of our power plants according to the monitoring plans approved by the authorities.
 An independent accredited tester ensures the quality of our measurements each year.

 The majority of the heat we produce is utilised as district heat, which considerably diminishes the volume of heat conducted into the sea and, that way, the impacts on watercourses.
+We also utilise the heat of purified waste water in the Katri Vala heating and cooling plant, which reduces the volume of waste heat ending up in the sea.

 The principal impacts of our energy production on watercourses are the result of conducting cooling water, i.e. warmed-up sea water, to the sea.
 When studying the impacts of power plants on watercourses, no eutrophication impacts have been detected.
 Eutrophication in the Helsinki sea areas is caused by other loading, basically by waste waters from households and by scattered loading.